MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/administer-arc-scvmm.md

 ## Upgrade the Arc resource bridge manually

 Azure Arc-enabled SCVMM requires the Arc resource bridge to connect your SCVMM environment with Azure.
 Periodically, new images of Arc resource bridge are released to include security and feature updates.
 The Arc resource bridge can be manually upgraded from the SCVMM server.
 You must meet all upgrade [prerequisites](../resource-bridge/upgrade.md#prerequisites) before attempting to upgrade.
-The SCVMM server must have the kubeconfig and appliance configuration files stored locally.
-If the SCVMM account credentials changed after the initial deployment of the resource bridge, [update the new account credentials](administer-arc-scvmm.md#update-the-scvmm-account-credentials-using-a-new-password-or-a-new-scvmm-account-after-onboarding) before attempting manual upgrade.
+The SCVMM server must have the kubeconfig and appliance configuration .yaml files stored locally.
+If the SCVMM account credentials changed after the initial deployment of the Azure Arc resource bridge, [update the new account credentials](administer-arc-scvmm.md#update-the-scvmm-account-credentials-using-a-new-password-or-a-new-scvmm-account-after-onboarding) before attempting manual upgrade.

-> [!NOTE]
-> The manual upgrade feature is available for resource bridge version 1.0.14 and later.
-Resource bridges below version 1.0.14 must [perform the recovery option](./disaster-recovery.md) to upgrade to version 1.0.15 or later.

 The manual upgrade generally takes between 30-90 minutes, depending on the network speed.
-The upgrade command takes your Arc resource bridge to the immediate next version, which might not be the latest available version.
+The upgrade command takes your Azure Arc resource bridge to the immediate next version, which might not be the latest available version.
 Multiple upgrades could be needed to reach a [supported version](../resource-bridge/upgrade.md#supported-versions).
 You can check your resource bridge version by checking the Azure resource of your Arc resource bridge.

-To manually upgrade your Arc resource bridge, make sure you've installed the latest `az arcappliance` CLI extension by running the extension upgrade command from the SCVMM server:
+To manually upgrade your Arc resource bridge, make sure you've installed the latest `az arcappliance` CLI extension by running the following extension upgrade command from the SCVMM server:

 ```azurecli
 az extension add --upgrade --name arcappliance